-I am an outdoor enthusiast masquerading as a marine ecologist and conservation biologist, currently located at Simon Fraser University in British Columbia.
-I'm in the final year of my PhD under the co-supervision of Dr. John Reynolds, Dr. Larry Dill, and Dr. Martin Krkosek.
+I am an outdoor enthusiast masquerading as a marine ecologist and quantitative biologist.
+I'm currently in the final year of my PhD at Simon Fraser University, where I'm evaluating the sub-lethal effects of sea lice on wild juvenile salmon under the supervision of Dr. John Reynolds, Dr. Larry Dill, and Dr. Martin Krkosek.

 As a researcher and field lead for Hakai Institute's Salmon Early Marine Survival Program, I spend most of my springs and summers in the field at Salmon Coast Field Station.
-Check out Hakai's stunning video of our work here or below to see what we do and why we do it.
+Check out Hakai's stunning video of our work below (or here) to see what we do and why we do it.

 For plain language summaries of my first-author publications, click here.

 Jan 31, 2018 - Privileged to join the Liber Ero team for a postdoc with Jeff Hutchings starting later this year!

 Dec 6, 2018 - Here's an early access copy of our new paper: baby salmon with more sea lice eat less.

 June 16, 2017 - Hot off the press: a CBC article about our recent paper (plain language summary here)

 June 1, 2017 - Baby salmon with sea lice grow more slowly - new paper & summary of why we should care.